yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/troubleshoot/universe-issues.md

 ### Command-Line Access to Metrics

-Yugabyte Platform allows you to access all metrics via the command-line interface.
+Yugabyte Platform allows you to access all metrics via the command-line interface (CLI).
 These metrics include those not available from the **Dashboard**.

-You can view T-Server and master server metrics in Prometheus and JSON formats in the browser or via the CLI using curl commands.
+You can view T-Server and master server metrics in [Prometheus](https://prometheus.io/) and JSON formats in the browser or via the CLI using curl commands.

 The following is the Prometheus command for the T-Server: